Green ticket roundup: Prelude

-On 4 October, the Vichy regime promulgated a new law on the status of Jews, it became legal for local authorities to arrest foreign Jews and intern them in special camps.
-Rudolf Schleier, the German Consul General in Paris wrote in a report to Berlin that: "The French government has undertaken to send all foreign-born Jews to concentration camps in the Unoccupied Zone," and continued that "Jews will be arrested in the Occupied Zone the moment the necessary camps are ready."
+On 4 October, the Vichy regime promulgated a new law on the status of Jews.
+It became legal for local authorities to arrest foreign Jews and inter them in special camps.
+Rudolf Schleier, the German Consul General in Paris, wrote in a report to Berlin that "The French government has undertaken to send all foreign-born Jews to concentration camps in the Unoccupied Zone," and continued that "Jews will be arrested in the Occupied Zone the moment the necessary camps are ready."

 By 1941, the camps at Pithiviers, Beaune-la-Roland, Compiegne, and Drancy were in operation, chiefly for the purpose of interning foreign Jews from Paris.
 On 22 April 1941, Dannecker informed prefect Jean-Pierre Ingrand, representative of the Ministry of the Interior in the Occupied zone, of the transformation of the German camp for French prisoners of war of Pithiviers into an internment camp for Parisian Jews, with the transfer of its management to the office of the Loiret prefect.
 At the same time, the Germans insisted on the implementation of the law of 4 October 1940 which allowed the internment of foreign Jews.
 The camp at Pithiviers being insufficient for the purpose on its own, the Beaune-la-Rolande internment camp was added for a maximum total capacity of 5,000 detainees.

 Operations

 Summons

-At the beginning of May 1941, on the basis of the previous year census, 6694 foreign Jews, mostly Polish males between 18 and 60 years old living in the Paris region, received a summons on a green card (the billet vert) hand-delivered by a French policeman for a "status review" (examen de situation" on the order of Dr. Werner Best.
+At the beginning of May 1941, on the basis of the previous year census, 6694 foreign Jews, mostly Polish males between 18 and 60 years old living in the Paris region, received a summons on a green card (the billet vert) hand-delivered by a French policeman for a "status review" (examen de situation) on the order of Dr. Werner Best.
 The green cards ordered them to go to one of five centres (Caserne Napoléon, Caserne des Minimes, Rue Edouard-Pailleron, rue de la Grange aux Belles or gymnase Japy) on 14 May 1941, accompanied by a relative or a friend.

 One of the green cards received (on the left) and a list of items that the relative had to bring back.